 The Elevate Program

 The Elevate Program is a recovery program for high school students.
-The program is designed to support students struggling with substance misuse a supported learning environment that provides recovery, relationships, and rigor.
+The program is designed to support students struggling with substance misuse in a supported learning environment that provides recovery, relationships, and rigor.
 Students will be provided the necessary wraparound services for a sober life, care and support, and a challenging academic plan.

 - Receive their intensive outpatient services and academic programming